sheraadams/sheraadams.github.io/README.md

 To set up the database and dashboard application locally we will need to install the [Windows Subsystem for Linux](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/), the [Mongo Shell](https://www.mongodb.com/try/download/shell) and [MongoDB Compass](https://www.mongodb.com/try/download/compass).

 ### Mac Installations
  To set up the database and dashboard application locally we will need to install [MongoDB Compass](https://www.mongodb.com/try/download/compass) and [Homebrew](https://brew.sh).
-We will also install MongoDB community using the terminal and the homebrew package manager:
+We will also install the MongoDB community using the terminal and the homebrew package manager:

 Bash:
 ```bash